jonathonlui/MHO-C201/README.md

        - Measured voltage 11.6V
     3. GND
     4. VDD

 - Datasheet: 2.4 to 3.6V

     5. SHD_N
    - From datasheet:

      - > Charge pump enable pin – low shutdown

     6. RST_N
     7. SDA (data)
     8. SCL (clock)
     9. CSB (latch) (Low during data clock pulses, pulses high after 9 clocks pulses)
 10. BUSY_N

     - From datasheet:

           - > Busy flag output pin
             > BUSY_N="0" – driver is busy, driver is refreshing the display
             > BUSY_N="1" – driver is idle, host can send command/data to driver
+    - Based on observation, BUSY_N is pulled down by the display when busy, and floating when idle so the MCU pin connected to BUSY_N should have a pull-up resistor.

 - **MCU** at **U2**: HT66F0182 [datasheet](datasheets/HT66F0182v110.pdf)
 - Pins
       1. GND
       2. Display P1-7
       3. Not connected